MikeKaluga/sustainability-report-compliance-nlp/README.md

 4. Use the interface to:
    - Select the standard and one or more report PDFs.
    - Perform matching for individual or multiple reports.
-   - **Analyze matches with LLM**: After matching, select a requirement and click "Analyze with LLM" to perform a qualitative analysis using a local LLM.
+   - Analyze matches with LLM: After matching, select a requirement and click "Analyze with LLM" to perform a qualitative analysis using a local LLM.
      - The application uses **Ollama** for local LLM execution.
      - Supported LLM models include:
        - `dolphin-mixtral`